basirahamed002-debug/Gifting-E-commerce-Performance-Analysis/README.md

-E-commerce Sales &amp; Customer Insights Dashboard: An end-to-end data analysis project exploring customer behavior, product performance, and delivery logistics for a multi-category gifting platform.
-Includes datasets for orders, products, and customers, with calculated metrics for revenue and delivery efficiency.
-# Gifting Industry Sales & Customer Analytics

 ## 📌 Project Overview
 This project focuses on analyzing sales data from a gifting platform to uncover trends in customer purchasing behavior, regional demand, and operational efficiency.
 By examining datasets across customers, products, and orders, this analysis identifies high-performing categories (like Soft Toys and Sweets) and peak seasonal demand periods (Valentine's Day, Raksha Bandhan, etc.).